Click on a link to be taken to the entry below.

 - An introductory programming course (similar to UVA CS 1110 or CS 1111 or CS 1112)

-Prerequisite knowledge may be obtained through summer session courses at UVa, courses at another institution, MOOCs, or other forms of instruction as approved by the program director.
+Prerequisite knowledge may be obtained through summer session courses at UVA, courses at another institution, online, or other forms of instruction as approved by the program director.

 An applicant should have achieved, at minimum, a B average in their undergraduate program or the equivalent as estimated by the program director.